turingschool/curriculum/source/projects/son_of_store_engine.markdown

 ### Example Data

-The example data or, more likely, scripts to generate it will be made available by Wednesday, April 25th, by 11:59 PM.

-The data will look roughly like the following:
+You should have the following data pre-loaded in your marketplace:

 * 3 stores, with necessary attributes
 * Various shoppers, store admins, stockers, and StoreEngine global administrators
-* On the order of 100,000 products for the stores
+* On the order of 100,000 products between the stores, at least 10 product categories, and 10,000 users

 These details in particular should be considered fluid until the 4/25, but this list is intended to be representative.